odonnellrory/odonnellrory.github.io/docs/01-MkDocs/nvim.md

-# Editing Text Files
+# NeoVim

-## NVIM
+## Introduction
 ---

 To edit my text files I use a program called neovim.

-Neovim is an evolution of Vi, the better alternative to nano.
+Neovim is an evolution of Vi, the better alternative to Nano.
-If I ever hear you talk about your Nano proficiency, then I am afraid that you are misinformed.
-You should never use nano more than once, like for example to ***install neovim*** on Nix. <br>
+You should ideally not be using Nano more than once, for example, you would use Nano to ***install neovim*** on Nix. <br>
 Nano is a backup for when Vi does not work or is not installed.

 Anyway, sorry if I offended you, you can do a lot of cool things with Neovim; it has plugins.